-- Seeking an Alternative Job- This can happen in situations where they feel they is such significant imbalance between input and output that it is impossible to correct it.
+- Seeking an Alternative Job- This can happen in situations where they feel they is such a significant imbalance between input and output that it is impossible to correct it.

-- Choose a Different Referent.
+- Choose Different Referent.

 For management, they can apply the equity theory to ensure employees are motivated by:

-- Developing tools to help them pay their employees according to their contributions.
+- according to their contributions.